Delta trims August flights amid resurgent virus, CEO says demand 'at a stall' | International

 Delta trims August flights amid resurgent virus, CEO says demand 'at a stall'

 It cut the flights it planned to add in August to 500 from 1,000.
-Shares were down about 1.4% pre-market.
+Shares were down 3.1% in early trade.

 Atlanta-based Delta posted a $2.8 billion adjusted net loss, or $4.43 per share, for the second quarter as passenger revenue plummeted 94% during a season that some analysts call the worst in aviation history.
 Delta stuck to its target to halt a daily cash burn, which hit $100 million at the start of the pandemic, this year though Bastian warned it hinges on demand.